SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-6-more-meat-on-the-bone.markdown

-                                                                                                            If we now hit the F key or down on the gamepad Dpad, instead of firing as before, it will now use the new keys.&nbsp; but unless you hit the save key, next time you run the game it will go back to the original key.&nbsp; Hitting save will cause the configuration to be written to the configuration file and this will be loaded automatically when you next start the game (however, unless you coded it a bit better you cannot change it back without changing the code or deleting the save file).
+                                                                                                            If we now hit the F key or down on the gamepad Dpad, instead of firing as before, it will now use the new keys.  but unless you hit the save key, next time you run the game it will go back to the original key.
+Hitting save will cause the configuration to be written to the configuration file and this will be loaded automatically when you next start the game (however, unless you coded it a bit better you cannot change it back without changing the code or deleting the save file).